360manu/pimatic-mythermostat/README.md

 ## Next

-This plugin is still under developpment.
+This plugin is still under development.
-*  PID is not correclty implemented, as of today, it is a simple proportionnal controler
+*  PID is not correctly implemented, as of today, it is a simple proportional controller
 *  PreHeat : start heating according to the next scheduled temperature
 *  Make it smart : add a presence sensor and some maths (HMM?)
 *  Off mode is not working